Sarah White, MA, Registered Clinical Counsellor

 The beauty of this work has humbled me far beyond the ability to judge anyone’s potential or to rule anybody out.
 Children are resilient and capable of the unexpected, especially with support and validation.

-Counseling Service Areas:
+Counselling Service Areas:

 I offer counseling in the Fraser Valley including Chilliwack, Agassiz, Harrison Mills, Hope, Cultus Lake, Yarrow and Abbotsford